The Complete Guide to Migrating from Zendesk to Trengo

 When performing a migration of this scale, small details related to platform behavior can make or break the timeline.

-- HTML is a Minefield: While Zendesk ticket comments support HTML (and older markdown rendering logic), ensure that when importing historical comments into Trengo, you use the correct message import channels and sanitize complex HTML elements to prevent display issues in the new environment.
+- HTML is a Minefield: While Zendesk ticket comments support HTML (and older markdown rendering logic), ensure that when importing historical comments into Trengo, you sanitize complex HTML elements — particularly nested tables, inline styles, and legacy formatting — to prevent display issues in the new environment.
+Test a sample batch of HTML-heavy tickets before running the full import.

-- Metadata is often Lost: Be mindful that many background data points, such as granular SLA breach events or internal skip records (Ticket Skips, Ticket Metric Events), are historical metrics that often cannot be inserted into the new system retroactively.
+- Metadata is often Lost: Be mindful that many background data points, such as granular SLA breach events, ticket metric events, satisfaction ratings, and internal skip records, are historical metrics that cannot be inserted into Trengo retroactively.
 Plan to keep the original Zendesk instance accessible for archival reporting if these historical metrics are critical for long-term audit purposes.

 Summary